guowilling/SRDownloadManager/README.md

 ## Features

-* Provides download status callback, download progress callback, download complete callback.
+* Provide download status callback, download progress callback, download complete callback.
 * Support multi-task at the same time to download.
 * Support breakpoint download even exit the App.
 * Support to delete the specified file by URL and clear all files that have been downloaded.
+* Support customize the directory where the downloaded files are saved.

 ***